nais/doc/nais-application/reference.md

 **Default**: 10

 ### `spec.liveness.failureThreshold`
 When a Pod starts and the probe fails, Kubernetes will try `failureThreshold` times before giving up.
 Giving up in case of liveness probe means restarting the Pod.
-In case of readiness probe the Pod will be marked Unready.

 **Default**: 3

 ## `spec.readiness`
-The kubelet uses readiness probes to know when a Container is ready to start accepting traffic.
-A Pod is considered ready when all of its Containers are ready.
-One use of this signal is to control which Pods are used as backends for Services.
-When a Pod is not ready, it is removed from Service load balancers.
-Read more about this over at the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
+Sometimes, applications are temporarily unable to serve traffic.
+For example, an application might need to load large data or configuration files during startup, or depend on external services after startup.
+In such cases, you don't want to kill the application, but you don’t want to send it requests either.
+Kubernetes provides readiness probes to detect and mitigate these situations.
+A pod with containers reporting that they are not ready does not receive traffic through Kubernetes Services.
+Read more about this over at the [Kubernetes readiness documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 ### `spec.readiness.path`
 HTTP endpoint path that signals 200 OK when it is okay to start routing traffic to the application.